 Children will adapt at their own speed and some children may need their parents to stay for a little while each day to offer encouragement and security.
 Please plan on spending a few minutes in the morning to settle your child before leaving for the day.
-Always check in with a staff member and sign the "sign-in" book when you arrive in the morning.
-Please remember to say goodbye to your child and reassure him/her that you will be back.
+Always check in with a staff member and please remember to say goodbye to your child and reassure him/her that you will be back.
 During your child's integration, educators will provide regular verbal updates regarding your child.
 Please feel free to discuss any concerns you may have with a staff member at any time.